-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 5DS provides a faster frame rate than the 645Z.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 5DS provides a faster frame rate than the 645Z.
 It can shoot movie footage at 1080/60p, while the Pentax is limited to 1080/60i.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 645Z and the 5DS are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Pentax 645Z, the Canon 5DS, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Pentax 645Z (⇒ rgt)||optical||YES||3.2||1037||tilting||no||4000||3.0||no||no|

 |Canon 5DS (⇒ lft)||optical||YES||3.2||1040||fixed||no||8000||5.0||no||no|